ballerina-attic/ballerina-honeycomb/README.md

         var returnValue = deleteData(stuId);
         io:println(returnValue);

-        // Pass the obtained json object to the request. response.setJsonPayload(returnValue);
+        // Pass the obtained JSON object to the request. response.setJsonPayload(returnValue);
         _ = httpConnection->respond(response) but { error e => log:printError("Error sending response", err = e) };
         // The below function adds tags that are to be passed as metrics in the traces.
 These tags are added to the default ootb system span.